40 Bay Street - Things to See and Do in Parry Sound

 Georgian Nordic Ski Club is just a 10-minute drive from 40 Bay Street Bed & Breakfast.
 With 25 km of trails winding through lush forest, Georgian Nordic offers great cross country skiing for the novice through to the expert.
 The Club offers performance (combined classic and skate), back country and single-track trails plus snowshoe trails.
 Skis, boots and poles are available for rental at the clubhouse.

 Winter Hiking and Camping

 White Squall offers a winter program made for nature lovers of all ages and capabilities.
-Every Sunday starting in November there is the opportunity for either full or half day, guided hikes – either by snowshoe or foot, depending on the weather.
+Starting in November there are opportunities for guided hikes – either by snowshoe or foot, depending on the weather.
 All you need to pack are warm clothes, snacks and a camera.
 If you are up for even more of a challenge, try out some of their winter camping programs.
 Learn how to camp, cook and travel during the winter months.